bosskaboss/cse15l-lab-reports/lab-report-4-week-7.md

 ## Part 2

-It took me 3mins and 15sec to edi, scp the file to the remote server, and run it there
+It took me 3mins and 15sec to edit, scp the file to the remote server, and run it there

 It took me 1min and 2 sec to edit it in vim and run it.